-Most listings are in the $30's per square foot per year.
-The Chapel Hill region is seeing a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Chapel Hill submarket is going through a a boost in rates.
+In the last 3 months, the median rate rose $2 per sqft per year.
+That's a 8% rise in rent.

-Compared to the rest of the The Triangle market, the Chapel Hill submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the The Triangle market, the Chapel Hill region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 10 listings have come on the market, which means new availabilities might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 10% of the office spaces in the Chapel Hill are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have been posted online, which means new listings are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 8% of the office spaces in the Chapel Hill are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,040 sqft.
-Most properties in this region are around 3 floors.
-Most buildings in this region were built in 2001 and are Class A.
+Even though the median size is 3,250 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 3 floors.
+Most buildings in this market were built in 2001 and are Class A.